gavinlyonsrepo/TM1638plus_PICO/README.md

 ### API Documentation

-The code is commented for doxygen and a application programming interface can be created using the doxygen tool.
+The code is commented for doxygen and an application programming interface can be created using the doxygen tool.

 ## File system